CrowHugin/nvim-config/README.md

 ```
 and follow instructions

-To change a plugin use <Leader> + n (<Leader> is the spacebar by default ) and go inside the plugin you wanna change.
-Then follow the instructions on the plugins documentation.
+To add a plugin:

+Add a file named "plugins_you_wanna_use".lua inside lua/plugins, then change "plugins_you_wanna_use" by the name you want

 For auto completion and hightlighting: